arclnx/Langtons-Ant/README.md

 Use arrow keys to change simulation speed, space to pause.

-Middle mouse drage to pan, scroll to zoom - still very slow.
+Middle mouse drag to pan, scroll to zoom - still very slow.